MatWein/SCalc/README.md

 ## Predefined content
 The SCalc library has some predefined functions and constants that can be used in every expression.
 Keep in mind that this functions and constants can have multiple aliases.
-For a full listing see scalc.internal.functions.Functions:
+For a full listing see:
+- scalc.internal.functions.Functions
+- scalc.internal.constants.Constants

 ### Functions
-- root(value, [default=2] root)
+- root(value, root=2)
 description: Calculates the xth root.
 If no second param is given, it calculates the square root.
 aliases: √, wurzel
 example: √(16) = 4, Root(16, 4) = 2